ArshilAliAbbas/Eternum_Mind/README.md

-<h1>I would love if someone could turn this college into REALITY, we got shut down by the Hackathon team Judges saying it would not workout.
+<h1>I would love if someone could turn this project into REALITY, we got shut down by the Hackathon team Judges saying it would not workout.
 This is the front-end code with AI init.
 Pull this and finish it one day!!</h1>